forensix/WeeFacebook2.0/README.md

 Just clone this the repository into a folder on your local machine.<br />
 After that you can compile it via [theos]: https://github.com/DHowett/theos.

-An easier way is to load the .deb package from https://github.com/mgebele/WeeFacebookDeb<br />
+An easier way is to load the .deb package from https://github.com/mgebele/WeeFacebookDeb <br />
 and install it via dpkg.